dsharmabtg/DeepSeekMadeEasy/README.md

 ## 📜 License

-This project is licensed under the **GNU License** – free to use and modify.
+This project is licensed under the **GNU GENERAL PUBLIC LICENSE** – free to use and modify.